 The IV route provides the most rapid onset and thus the easiest titration, but duration of analgesia is short.
 Large, rapid fluctuations in blood levels (bolus effect) can lead to toxicity at peak levels early in the dosing interval or later to breakthrough pain at trough levels.
 Continuous IV infusion, sometimes with patient-controlled supplemental doses, eliminates this effect but requires an expensive pump; this approach is used most often for postoperative pain.

-The IM route provides analgesia longer than IV but is painful, and absorption can be erratic; it is not recommended.
-Long-term continuous sc infusion can be used, particularly for cancer pain.
+The IM route provides analgesia longer than IV but is painful, and absorption can be erratic; it is not recommended except when a single dosage is anticipated and a patient does not have IV access.

 Patients with dementia cannot use patient-controlled analgesia, nor can young children; however, adolescents often can.

+Treatment of chronic pain Chronic Pain Chronic pain is pain that persists or recurs for > 3 months, persists > 1 month after resolution of an acute tissue injury, or accompanies a nonhealing lesion.
+Causes include chronic disorders... read more with opioids should be done only when other options have been tried and are not effective.
 During long-term treatment, the effective opioid dose can remain constant for prolonged periods.
 Some patients need intermittent dose escalation, typically in the setting of physical changes that suggest an increase in the pain (eg, progressive neoplasm).
-Fear of tolerance should not inhibit appropriate early, aggressive use of an opioid.
+In such cases, fear of tolerance should not inhibit appropriate early, aggressive use of an opioid.

-In opioid-naive patients, adverse effects common at the start of therapy include
+In opioid-naive patients, common adverse effects at the start of therapy include

 Because steady-state plasma levels are not approached until 4 to 5 half-lives have passed, drugs with a long half-life (particularly levorphanol and methadone) have a risk of delayed toxicity as plasma levels rise.
 Modified-release opioids typically require several days to approach steady-state levels.